ubergonmx/Viral-Isolation/README.md

 It features long press buttons to avoid accidental button press, sfx for events and announcement, and a scoreboard/result system.

-It uses sockets (Socket.io) to connect to the server one client/user at a time to avoid multiple requests on the same game.
+It uses Socket.io to connect to the server one client/user at a time to avoid multiple requests on the same game.

 ## Screenshots
 *Physical board game*